giulong/spectrum/README.md

 > Consumers send notification using templates that leverage [FreeMarker](https://freemarker.apache.org/).
 > You can do the same in your custom templates, by accessing and evaluating all the event's fields directly in the template,
 > and apply logic, if needed.

+> 💡 Tip<br/>
+> You may add how many consumers you want, so if you want to use different templates just add different consumers and provide a template for each.
+> Otherwise, if you set many events on the same consumer, they will share the template.

 ### Mail Consumer